Tell Your Members of Congress to Support the Airborne Act of 2024

 The current bill, HR 9000, includes a general indoor air quality standard (Standard 62.1) from ASHRAE, an engineering association that sets standards for heating, ventilation, and air conditioning.
 Meeting that ASHRAE 62.1 standard would bring big improvements to indoor air.

 However, that standard alone is not enough to greatly reduce the risk of airborne disease spread indoors.
-The bill should be updated to include incentives to meet ASHRAE Standard 241.
-This new 2023 air quality standard, entitled “Control of Infectious Aerosols,” was created at the request of the White House.
+The bill should be updated to include incentives to meet ASHRAE Standard 241, cited by the EPA, as the standard for 'Control of Infectious Aerosols'.
+This new 2023 air quality standard was created at the request of the White House.
 To achieve safer, healthier indoor spaces, we need the higher clean airflow rates that ASHRAE 241 requires.

 At the start of Standard 241, ASHRAE explains, “The purpose of this standard is to establish minimum requirements for control of infectious aerosols to reduce risk of disease transmission” in non-residential, non-medical buildings.